tytydraco/yessleep/out/I_spent_years_wishing_I_could_smile_like_this_Now_I_cant_stop.md

 "It happens."

 Root resorption is real.
 Supernumerary teeth are real.
-The images I found didn't look exactly like mine, but they were close enough.
+The images I Googled didn't look exactly like mine, but they were close enough.
 I convinced myself it was fine.
 The new tooth grew quickly, straight and very white.
 Then the tooth on the other side fell out.
 Something was waiting underneath that one too.
 Straight.
 White.
 Perfect.

 Dr. Vale began photographing my mouth at every appointment. *You're responding beautifully*, he'd say.